IARCbioinfo/PVAmpliconFinder/README.md

 The PVampliconFinder workflow is designed for the analysis of sequencing reads generated from **paired-end sequencing** of DNA amplified using degenerated primers targeting specifically the L1 sequence of papillomaviruses ([Chouhy *et al.*, 2010](https://www.ncbi.nlm.nih.gov/pubmed/19948351),[Forslund *et al.*, 1999](https://www.ncbi.nlm.nih.gov/pubmed/10501499),[Forslund *et al.*, 2003](https://www.ncbi.nlm.nih.gov/pubmed/12798239)).

-### Installation
+## Installation

-#### Automatic installation
+### Automatic installation

-PVAmpliconFinder come with a SHELL script [PVAmplicon_install.sh](PVAmplicon_install.sh) that will proceed with the downloading and the installation of all the softawre required to run PVAmpliconFinder.
+PVAmpliconFinder come with a SHELL script [PVAmplicon_install.sh](PVAmplicon_install.sh) that will proceed with the downloading and the installation of all the software required to run PVAmpliconFinder.

 ```
 PVAmplicon_install.sh
 ```

-> **PVAmpliconFinder rely on [Bioconda](https://bioconda.github.io/) to install the software and associated dependencies**
+**PVAmpliconFinder rely on [Bioconda](https://bioconda.github.io/) to install the software and associated dependencies**

-> For 32bits system, [PaPaRa](https://cme.h-its.org/exelixis/web/software/papara/index.html) available binary file is not functionnal.
-You need to install manually PaPara, and put the corresponding binary file in PVAmpliconFinder/program.
-Binary file must be named "papara".
+> For 32bits system, [PaPaRa](https://cme.h-its.org/exelixis/web/software/papara/index.html) available binary file is not functionnal, as specified on the webpage of the tool.
+You need to install manually PaPara following the instruction, and put the binary file in PVAmpliconFinder/program.
+Note that the binary file must be named "papara".

-#### Manual installation
+### Manual installation

-The list of tools used bu PVAmpliconFinder can be manually downloaded and installed, and corresponding **executable must be present in the [PATH environment variable](http://www.linfo.org/path_env_var.html)**.
+The list of tools used by PVAmpliconFinder can be manually downloaded and installed, and corresponding **executable must be present in the [PATH environment variable](http://www.linfo.org/path_env_var.html)**.

 > Please note that [PaPaRa](https://cme.h-its.org/exelixis/web/software/papara/index.html) binary file must be named "papara".

-#### List of programing language and software
+### List of programing language and software

 - [Python2.7](https://www.python.org/download/releases/2.7/) or higher
 - [Perl v5.22.1](https://www.perl.org/get.html) or higher